top of page

 Friends of the Jahlin work to reduce violence and violations of Bedouin rights through a protective presence.

-Finding Sources of Income
+Finding sources of income

-The Honey Women
+The Honey Wives of Jahlin

 The Honey Women of the Jahlin - 10 women of the tribe learned to raise bees and now make honey and wax candles for a living.